 #1 BIG GUN SAFES IN AMERICA

-Capable of holding a whopping 64 long guns, the Fatboy is one of the largest and toughest safes in America, and includes:
+Capable of holding a whopping 64 long guns, the Fatboy is one of the largest and toughest safes in America.
+Buy this gun safe and you'll get:

 - 75 minutes of certified fire protection